obsidian-tasks-group/obsidian-tasks/.github/ISSUE_TEMPLATE/issue-template.md

 Issue tracker is **ONLY** used for reporting bugs.
 New feature ideas should be discussed in the [ideas section](https://github.com/schemar/obsidian-tasks/discussions/categories/ideas).
 Please use the [Q&A section](https://github.com/schemar/obsidian-tasks/discussions/categories/q-a) for supporting issues.
 Please use the search function.

+If you encountered the issue after you installed, updated, or reloaded the tasks plugin, please try restarting obsidian before reporting the bug.

 If you want to report a bug, please follow the guide lines below to help me resolve it.

 ## Expected Behavior